2019–20 NHL season: Bracket

+In each round, the highest remaining seed in each conference is matched against the lowest remaining seed.
+The higher-seeded team is awarded home ice advantage.
+In the Stanley Cup Finals, home ice was determined based on regular season points percentage.
+Each best-of-five series followed a 2–2–1 format: the higher-seeded team was the designated as the host for games one and two (and game five, if necessary), and the lower-seeded team was the host for games three (and game four, if necessary).
+Each best-of-seven series followed a 2–2–1–1–1 format: the higher-seeded team was the host for games one and two (and games five and seven, if necessary), and the lower-seeded team was the host for games three and four (and game six, if necessary).
+In the First Round, the top four teams in each conference were seeded one through four based on their final standings from the Round-robin.
+The teams that advanced from the Qualifying Round were re-seeded five through eight based on their regular season points percentage.

 Statistics

 Scoring leaders

 The following players led the league in regular season points at the completion of the regular season.

 Leading goaltenders

 The following goaltenders led the league in regular season goals against average at the conclusion of games played on March 11, 2020, while playing at least 1,740 minutes.

 NHL awards

-Due to the COVID-19 pandemic, the NHL will not hold an annual awards ceremony for this season.
-Instead, the individual awards will be handed out during the final two rounds of the Stanley Cup playoffs.
+Due to the COVID-19 pandemic, the NHL did not hold an annual awards ceremony for this season.
+Instead, the individual awards were handed out during the final two rounds of the Stanley Cup playoffs.
 Voting concluded immediately after the end of the regular season.
 Statistics-based awards such as the Art Ross Trophy, Maurice "Rocket" Richard Trophy, William M. Jennings Trophy and the Presidents' Trophy are announced at the end of the regular season.
 The Prince of Wales Trophy and the Clarence S. Campbell Bowl are presented at the end of the Eastern and Western Conference Finals respectively.
 The Stanley Cup and the Conn Smythe Trophy are presented at the end of the Stanley Cup Finals.
-The Lester Patrick Trophy is announced following the conclusion of the playoffs and presented in the fall.